1. Introduction – AustralianSuper respects your privacy

 If you do not wish to receive such information, or previously indicated that you would like to and have now changed your mind, you can log-in to your account and head to the “Manage my Communications” section to update your profile, or click the unsubscribe link within the email you receive.

-9. What information does AustralianSuper collect when you browse our website?
+9. What information does AustralianSuper collect when you browse our website and mobile App?

 The information we collect about you depends on how you use the AustralianSuper website.